benoitberanger/openrecon-ants/README.md

 # TODO

-Add fields in the UI to tune `N4BiasFieldCorrection` and `DenoiseImage`
+- Add fields in the UI to tune `N4BiasFieldCorrection` and `DenoiseImage`
+- Add fields in the UI to tune the mask (erode ? delate ? ...)